Hanau shootings: Investigation

-Federal prosecutors are treating the attack as terrorism, with officials saying there is evidence the gunman was a far-right extremist, as well as signs of xenophobic motives for the killings.
+Federal prosecutors treated the attack as terrorism, with officials saying there was evidence the gunman was a far-right extremist, as well as signs of xenophobic motives for the killings.
 Peter Beuth, the Minister of the Interior in the state of Hesse, stated on 20 February that a website found by investigators indicated a right-wing political motive for the shootings.
-A letter and a video clip of a confession were reportedly discovered and are being analysed by the police.
+A letter and a video clip of a confession were reportedly discovered and analysed by the police.